fiatjaf/lightningd-gjson-rpc/plugin/README.md

 * `Hooks`: A list of [hook](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc/plugin#Hook) names and handler functions.
 * `OnInit`: A function to run after the plugin has initialized.
 It will have access to the plugin struct (as a parameter) and you can do odd stuff here, like start a webserver or just do one-off things.

-From inside the functions and handlers you'll have access to a `plugin.Plugin` struct with `Args`, the set of options passed to the plugins from lightningd initialization; `Log` and `Logf`, basic logging functions that will print a line to the lightningd logs prefixed with your colorized plugin name; and `Client`, a [lightningd-gjson-rpc](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc#Client) client you can use to call methods on lightningd.
+From inside the functions and handlers you'll have access to a `plugin.Plugin` struct with `Args`, the set of options passed to the plugins from lightningd initialization; `Log` and `Logf`, basic logging functions that will print a line to the lightningd logs prefixed with your plugin name; and `Client`, a [lightningd-gjson-rpc](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc#Client) client you can use to call methods on lightningd.

 With the above, the [![godoc reference](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/fiatjaf/lightningd-gjson-rpc/plugin) and the [Plugins docs](https://lightning.readthedocs.io/PLUGINS.html#hooks) you'll be able to make any plugin you want.